-For a start, As Goffman (1959) theorizes about the social interaction or exchanges, and Brown, and Levinson (1987) theorize for politeness, the study attempts to formulate a theory about the divine meaning digging for the intrinsic features of the language of God in His Holy Books.
+For a start, As Goffman, E. (1959) theorizes about the social interaction or exchanges, and Brown, P. and Levinson S. (1987) theorize for politeness, the study attempts to formulate a theory about the divine meaning digging for the intrinsic features of the language of God in His Holy Books.
 It is taken for granted that God is the Creator of the whole universe and He encompasses all great attributes.
 So, whenever God speaks, He speaks in a language that reflects His glory.
 But when it comes to man's interactional process with or about any affair related to God, the principle of holiness should feature the whole communication process.
-God instructs man to address Him using that style of the divine language observing the principle of holiness.
-For example, the mental process 'zanna' in the cases at hand is attributed to the Prophets and the believers.
-The use of 'conjecture' aims at showing holiness to God.
+God instructs man to address Him in such a language observing the principle of holiness.
+For example, the mental process of 'conjecture' in the cases at hand is attributed to the Prophets and the believers to show holiness to God.
 In addition, it is a means of showing tentativeness and avoiding imposition upon God.
-Therefore, there are specific forms that reflect the discourse of holiness of which is the mental process of conjecture.
+Therefore, there are specific vocabularies that reflect the discourse of holiness of which is the mental process of conjecture.
 That mental process functions as a hedging device.
 Using certainty in the cases below is harmful to God while the use of 'conjecture' is beneficial to Him.
 Above all, the attribution aims at instructing the believers to emulate the linguistic behavior of the prophets and the believers in the Qur'an.
 Attribution has the function of endorsing the linguistic behavior of that type.
-The principle of holiness applies to all interactional processes such as the future, man's destiny, and repentance.
-Also, it extends to cover man's response to God's test of man and the Prophet-People relationship.
+The principle of holiness applies to all the interactional processes such as the future, man's destiny, and repentance.
+Also, it extends to cover man's response to God's test of man and the Prophet-

+People relationship.
 Understanding the basics of holiness helps in arriving at the true meaning of the forms of Az-Zann in the cases below.
-In their interpretations, the exegetes reject the salient meaning interpretation searching for a new interpretation that 'conjecture' and 'certainty' are exchanged in Arabic usage.
-Rejection of the default interpretation is based on the assumption that it is not in line with the true creed of absolute faith.
+In their interpretations, the exegetes reject the salient meaning interpretation searching for a new interpretation that conjecture and certainty are exchanged in Arabic usage.
+The reason for the rejection of the default interpretation is their assumption that it is not in line with the true creed of absolute faith.
 Nowadays, modernists acknowledge the common interpretation opening the door for relative truth.
 At the same time, they reject the interpretation which is given by the earlier exegetes.
 So, which of the two interpretations are true?
-And is there a systemic meaning shift from 'doubt' into 'certainty' or not?
+Is there a systemic meaning shift from 'doubt' into 'certainty' or not?